Anne Ray Foundation

 Decision Timeline

-Decision timelines are not publicly disclosed and vary based on the specific relationship between MACP and each beneficiary organization.
-The foundation's 2023 data shows a median grant duration of 36 months, with 53% of grants being renewals of existing partnerships.
+Decision timelines are not publicly disclosed and vary based on the specific relationship between MACP and each beneficiary organisation.

 Success Rates

-Not applicable - the foundation only grants to seven pre-designated organizations.
+Not applicable - the foundation only grants to seven pre-designated organisations.

 Reapplication Policy

-Not applicable for external organizations.
-For designated beneficiaries, the foundation maintains ongoing relationships with 53% of 2023 grants being renewals, indicating strong support for continuing partnerships.
+Not applicable for external organisations.
+For designated beneficiaries, the foundation maintains ongoing relationships with long-term support for continuing partnerships.

 Application Success Factors